-My daughter is frightened.
-Two of her closest friends will now be motherless.
-I cannot assure her that this won’t happen to her; it will, eventually.
-What I can do is encourage her to live her life fully, with as few regrets as possible.
+My daughters get frightened as they learn of friends in their social circle who are dealing with profound loss with either a parent or other family member.
+I cannot assure them that this won’t happen to them; it will, eventually.
+What I can do is encourage them to live their life fully, with as few regrets as possible.

 It’s a new year full of possibilities.
 Yet none of us truly knows what the year has in store for us.
 We can follow the healthiest of life’s guidelines, but that will not necessarily protect us from harm.